 Dogs, however, aren’t the only creatures with particular abilities that enable them get past every obstacle.
 Like Kenny, cats have magnetoreceptors, which allow them to detect the earth’s magnetic field.

 He’s been able to lead his owner through the deserts of Utah without getting lost once, and he knows exactly where to go.

 Animals like Greyster are the best examples of athletic creatures on the planet.
 Because of their mix of German Shorthaired Pointer and Greyhound bloodlines, these dogs excel in high-intensity activities such as hiking, running, and swimming.
 Even human athletes can be envious of their speed.

-Then there’s Bongchan, a 100-year-old African spurred tortoise who lives in Japan and is a local celebrity.
-Bongchan was designed to walk at least 5 miles a day, so he takes to the streets of Tokyo to fulfill his regular exercise requirements.
+Then there’s Bongchan, a 100-year-old African spurred tortoise living in Japan and a local celebrity.
+Bongchan was made for walking at least 5 miles daily, so he walks around Tokyo to get the exercise he needs.

 Last Words: Use Your Mind, Not Your Strength

 Netflix’s The Hidden Lives of pets shows us that our pets are far more complex than we realize.
 All that is required is for them to be given the right conditions for their development.